Vitols999/QMS-WIKI/DocRealtime.md

 _(Contributed by Helmut Schmidt)_

-Many GPS receivers (e.g. the above mentioned NL 8002 U Multi GNSS receiver and older Garmin devices) provide a (virtual) serial interface.
+Many GPS receivers (e.g. the above-mentioned NL 8002 U Multi GNSS receiver and older Garmin devices) provide a (virtual) serial interface.
 Nowadays, devices with a serial interface are connected with a USB-to-Serial adapter to a PC.
 Check, if your operating system detects the serial interface provided by the adapter!

 [Ncat](https://nmap.org/ncat/) is a networking utility for the Windows operating system which reads and writes data across networks from the commandline.
 Ncat was written for the Nmap Project.
 It can be used as NMEA data transmitter.